Sureshpatil4348/Fxlabs.ai_Front_end/README.md

     - **Price Labels**: Real-time TP and SL price labels at the right edge of the chart
   - **Configuration**: Adjustable start hour/minute, opening range period (kept), and Risk:Reward ratio
   - **Timeframe**: Works only for timeframe ≤ 1h; shows a warning if greater
+  - **History**: Automatically displays the position overlay for the first breakout at the configured time for up to the last 30 days

 ## Notes
 - klinecharts v10 convention: single-click overlays use `totalStep = 1` and finalize immediately